 The Royal College of Nursing Archives has a large collection of hospital nursing badges from across the UK.
-The badge will usually contain the name of the hospital.

 More details of how to locate hospital records are given further below in this guide.

 With the move to university-based nurse training in the 1990s hospital badges ceased, though some universities have since introduced badges for their alumni.